Mt Amari (1731) & Mt Okuamari (1843m), Nirasaki City, Yamanashi Prefecture, Sunday, July 13, 2025

 The Freshly Planted Kishi Fields

 I was amazed by the quick transition from city to nature, all buildings, except the farmhouse with its thatched roof, hidden by the trees.
 The visit of the interior only took a short time, the rustic atmosphere recreated by the crackling fire in the sunken hearth (“irori”).
-After quickly walking the path circling the marsh, I headed over to the freshly planted Kish rice fields (岸田んぼ).
+After quickly walking the path circling the marsh, I headed over to the freshly planted Kishi rice fields (岸田んぼ).
 I made my way up the left side but soon had to head back due to a trail closure.
 I crossed between two fields to the right side and headed back to the entrance of Maruyama (丸山), a small hill with several hiking trails.
 I hadn’t had time to explore it on my last visit so I eagerly made my way up the small path into the green forest, the first of my planned detours.

 Looking back towards the Satoyama Farmhouse